-Justin Haskins is an executive editor and research fellow at The Heartland Institute.
+Justin Haskins is the Editorial Director and a Research Fellow at The Heartland Institute.

-Haskins has been published hundreds of times in major digital and print publications, including The Wall Street Journal, New York Post, Forbes, FoxNews.com, Newsweek, and National Review, among many others.
-His writing has also been featured or discussed by The Rush Limbaugh Show, Glenn Beck Radio Program, the Fox News Channel, The New York Times, Drudge Report, PolitiFact, and Newsmax, which named Haskins one of "Top 30 Republicans Under 30" in 2017.
+Additionally, Haskins is the head of Heartland's Stopping Socialism Project and a widely published author.
+He has been published hundreds of times in major digital and print publications, including The Wall Street Journal, New York Post, Forbes, FoxNews.com, Newsweek, and National Review, among many others.
+His writing has also been featured or discussed by The Rush Limbaugh Show, Glenn Beck Radio Program, the Fox News Channel, The New York Times, Drudge Report, and Newsmax, which named Haskins one of "Top 30 Republicans Under 30" in 2017.
 In 2016, Haskins was named to MediaDC’s “30 Under 30” list of young and influential leaders on the right.

 Haskins writes columns for FoxNews.com and Townhall.com and has appeared on television and radio more than 100 times on shows like Tucker Carlson Tonight, Fox&Friends, and the Glenn Beck Program.
 He is also a regular co-host of Heartland's In The Tank podcast.

 Haskins is author or co-author of two Heartland Policy Briefs, both of which received significant media attention: "Estimating the Income Tax Hikes Required to Pay for Bernie Sanders' Medicare-for-All Plan" (2019) and "Debunking the Scandinavian Socialism Myth: An Evaluation of Denmark, Norway, and Sweden" (2019).

 Haskins has also co-authored several national surveys conducted by Rasmussen Reports, one of America's leading pollsters.